camunda/camunda-docs/docs/apis-tools/frontend-development/introduction-to-task-applications.md

 * Providing an interface to create new tasks, e.g. by starting a new process.
 * Provide insight into the progress of work tasks, including processes and cases.
 * Aggregate information so that users and their managers can assess the impact on process goals, such as KPIs and SLAs.
+* Ensure tasks are visible only to authorized users.

 Task applications play a key role in the orchestration of business processes.
 They enable the orchestration of processes that still contain manual work instead of automating each process step in advance.
 This unlocks the potential for continuous improvement and for identifying opportunities for process optimization as well as automation.